nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. `find n/Solo n/Defense`

-   **Expected**: The List Panel shows the bookmark entries whose Title  matches with `Defense` as find ignores first prefix if more than one of same prefix is given.
+   **Expected**: The List Panel shows the bookmark entries whose Title  matches with `Defense`.
+This is because if only one field is required, find ignores all fields of the same prefix except the last.
 A success message is displayed in the Result Display.

 3. `find`